WillemD61/battery-planning/README.md

 # Domoticz integration mode

 The program will take input from Domoticz variables and devices and will trigger output onto Domoticz devices.
-The idx numbers show below for these devices will need to be adapted in the program file as these differ for each operating environment.
+The idx numbers for the Domotic devices will need to be adapted in the program file as these differ for each operating environment.

 The first 60 lines of the python program contain all references to the Domoticz installation, the PV panel setup and the Marstek plugin.
 These lines need to be read carefully and adapted for your local installation, for example settting up the relevant user variables and adapting the IDX numbers of the user variables in the python code.

+Also, a confirmation email of the next planning will be sent via the Domoticz notification system.
+If not desired, please comment out that line.

 # Solar/PV panel production integration